srgnevmer/password-generator/README.md

 ### Description

 An application that allows passwords to be generated.
-The user can customise which password to generate.
+The user can customise which password to generate. <br />
-For this task it can choose which characters to use to generate the password.
+For this task it can choose which characters to use to generate the password. <br />
 List of available characters:

 - uppercase letters [A, B, C, etc]